-The other common tobacco-related political debate is about raising the tobacco tax.
+The other common smoking/vaping-related political debate is about raising the tax on these products.

 As adults, we have a responsibility to protect children from harm.
 Sadly, one-third of kids who smoke cigarettes will die prematurely from smoking-related illnesses.
-The most proven, effective way to protect those children is to raise the tobacco tax.
-Studies show that when the tax goes up, teen smoking goes down.
+And the nicotine in e-cigarettes is both addictive and dangerous.
+The most proven, effective way to protect our children is to raise the taxes on these products.
+When the tax goes up, teen smoking goes down.
 It's a small price to pay to protect the health of our children.